WenZhihao666/MI-GNN/README.md

   We use 5 benchmark datasets: Flickr, Yelp, Cuneiform, COX2 and DHFR.And you can also prepare your own datasets.
 The data format should be as follows,
   - (1) For each small graph, the data should be the form of torch_geometric.data.Data.
 You can refer to this: https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html#
-  - (2) For the whole dataset of graphs, it can be the form of python list, i.e., "[]".
+  - (2) For the whole dataset of graphs, it can be the form of python list, i.e., "[ ]".
 ## Train and test

-  To train and test the model in the paper(note that:
+  To train and test the model in the paper, note that:
   - (1)the following single file includes all the data split into training and testsing set;
-  - (2)we just need to run this single file and all things can be done, including data preprocessing, training and testing):
+  - (2)we just need to run this single file and all things can be done, including data preprocessing, training and testing:

     	python main.py

 ## Cite
 	@inproceedings{wen2021metainductive,